gvwilson/thirdbit/_posts/2016/2016-04-01-zen-and-the-art-of-assignment-operators.md

   For months afterward,
   I just <em>had</em> to tell everyone I knew about Quality-with-a-capital-Q and all the other big ideas I had just met.
-  It must have been pretty tedious&mdash;looking back, I'm kind of surprised I made it to 20 without someone strangling me.
+  It must have been pretty tedious–looking back,
+  I'm kind of surprised I made it to 20 without someone strangling me.
 </p>
 <p>